cs4ewp3/wp3/3.5/README.md

 #### Summary

-This scenario supports the modelling and analysis of threats elicited for the maritime Transport example.
-We use the SPARTA asset developed at KUL to support the modelling of a Data-Flow-Diagram of the Maritime Transport example, the assets and select specific threats categories.
-Subsequently, the SPARTA asset supports the automated elicitation of threats on the basis of the DFD and the identification of security controls to mitigate the identified threats.
+This scenario addresses the need for modelling and analysis of security threats dynamically, which are part of the Knowledge of an adaptive security system.
+To address this need we use the SPARTA asset developed at KUL.
+First, SPARTA  is used to model the maritime transport example using a Data-Flow-Diagram (DFD), to identify the assets to be protected and select specific threats categories.
+Subsequently, the SPARTA asset is used to elicit threats automatically on the basis of the DFD and to identify  security controls to mitigate the identified threats.

 #### Resources